Some Enchanted Evening (The Simpsons): Production

+The scene of Ms. Botz handing Bart the Happy Little Elves VHS and telling him that he, Lisa, and Maggie were going to watch it or else was animated by Dan Haskett, who had previously animated the scene of Bart's confession in the episode "Bart the Genius".

 Reception

 In its original broadcast, "Some Enchanted Evening" finished 12th for the week in the Nielsen ratings with a rating of 15.4, being seen by approximately 14.2 million homes.
 The episode was the highest-rated show on Fox that week.

 Since airing, the episode has received mixed reviews from television critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "It's quite a shock to discover that this confident, fully rounded episode was the first to be made.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said: "It's quite a shock to discover that this confident, fully rounded episode was the first to be made.
 The perfect template."
 Colin Jacobson at DVD Movie Guide said it was "a reasonably good episode" and added: "Still, it's an awkward piece and not one I enjoyed a great deal.
 To be sure, 'Evening' was generally entertaining, but it's nothing special."
 In a DVD review of the first season, David B. Grelck rated the episode a 1 1/2 (of 5).

 According to Al Jean, viewers thought this episode was the best episode of the first season after the season ended.
 However, in 2006, IGN named "The Crepes of Wrath" the best episode of the first season.
 Penny Marshall, who played Ms. Botz, ranked on AOL's list of their favorite 25 Simpsons guest stars.